Blue Chip Casino, Hotel and Spa: History

 Blue Chip was launched as a three-deck gaming boat on August 22, 1997, at that time only riverboat casinos were permitted in the state of Indiana, three years later, a hotel complex was added.
 In 2002, the third level was expanded, bringing the gaming space to 42,500 sqft.

 In 2005, the casino announced a $163 million renovation, and completed by the following year, replacing the three-level boat with a single-level casino that included a 65,000 sq ft of gaming space.
 In 2009, a further development was completed, adding 302 hotel rooms.
 This makes it the tallest building in Michigan City, as well as in LaPorte County and Northwest Indiana outside of South Bend.

-The Casino has 65000 sqft of gaming space that includes 42 table games, and more than 1,900 slot machines.
-It has 486 hotel rooms, 184 located in the 8-story Blue Chip tower, and 302 in the 22-story Spa Blue tower (numbered to 23 as there is no 13th floor), and five restaurants.
+The Casino has 65000 sqft of gaming space that includes 22 table games, and more than 1,900 slot machines.
+It has 486 hotel rooms, 184 located in the 8-story Blue Chip tower, and 302 in the 22-story Spa Blue tower (numbered to 23 as there is no 13th floor), and four restaurants.
 The Spa Blue towers's second level (labeled as S in the elevators) contains the 10,000-square-foot Spa Blu.